MattHammond94/Feel-The-MERN/README.md

 * ```require('dotenv').config()```
 * You can then call ```process.env.PORT``` to return => ```<PORT_NO>```

+Adding async handler:
+* ```npm i express-async-handler```
+* Wrapper for paths in controller
+* prevents having to use multiple try/catch blocks for each await.

 ## Database(Backend continued)
 Start off by creating a database using either mongoDB atlas or compass GUI.
 You can then copy your database URI into the .env file as an ENV variable.
 * ```npm install mongoose``` - mongoose = ODM library (Object data modelling)